 If groups did not opt-in or failed to solve the commitment problem, the group entered the conflict stage in which they exerted expenditures to win the prize.
-Returning to Table 1, note that the average expenditure was greatest in Exogenous-Free treatment (28.6), followed by the Endogenous-Free treatment (24.6), and the least in the Endogenous-Costly treatment (18.6).9 Mixed-effects linear regression analysis with nested random effects for each participant-in-group indicates that conflict expenditures are substantially (but only marginally significantly) lower in the Endogenous-Costly treatment than in the Exogenous-Free treatment (p-value = 0.074).
-There is no significant difference between the Endogenous-Costly and Endogenous-Free treatments (p-value = 0.65).
+13 Returning to Table 1, note that the average expenditure, conditional on reaching stage 3, was greatest in the Exogenous-Free treatment (28.6), followed by the Endogenous-Free treatment (24.6), and the least in the Endogenous-Costly treatment (18.6).
+14 OLS regression analysis indicates that conflict expenditures are significantly lower in the Endogenous-Costly treatment than in the Endogenous-Free treatment (p-value = 0.03).
+Expenditures are marginally lower in the Endogenous-Costly treatment than in the Endogenous-Free treatment (p-value = 0.08).
+There is no significant difference between the Endogenous-Free and Exogenous-Free treatments (p-value = 0.41).

-9 Figures B1-B3 in Appendix B report time series of conflict expenditures for each pair by treatment.
+An alternative figure containing data from all 30 periods is in Appendix B. Figures B1-B3 in Appendix B report time series of conflict expenditures for each pair by treatment.